dhavalkakdiya/dermawebapp/README.md

-Requirement.txt contains require lib to run this project.
+requirement.txt contains require lib to run this project.
 - pip install -r requirements.txt

 To run model on local machine app.py file need to by run using following command.